 As the official guidelines currently stand, a 150ml glass of unsweetened 100% fruit or vegetable juice counts as 1 of your 5-a-day, but no more.
 In other words, juice can only ever count as one portion a day, no matter how much you drink, because it doesn’t contain the fibre found in whole fruits and vegetables.

 The guidelines also recommend restricting fruit juice intake to 150ml per day because of the sugar content.
 Crushing fruit into juice releases the sugars contained in the fruit, which can cause damage to teeth.
-Even unsweetened fruit juice and smoothies are sugary, so limit these to a combined total of 150ml a day.
+The advice is also relevant to smoothies –both unsweetened fruit juice and smoothies are sugary, so limit these to a combined total of 150ml a day.

 Can juice ever be good for you?